vsingh21/song-metadata-imdb-mapper/README.md

 ## Overview

-This project automates the process of fetching song metadata from a specific online [source](https://www.giitaayan.com/), extracting relevant information (like film title, year of release, associated people) if such data is available, and then linking these films and people to their respective unique identifiers (tconst and nconst) from IMDb datasets in a related
+This project automates the process of fetching song metadata from a specific online [source](https://www.giitaayan.com/), extracting relevant information (like film title, year of release, associated people) if such data is available, and then linking these films and people to their respective unique identifiers (tconst and nconst) from IMDb datasets in the final output files.

 The project consists of three main scripts that should be run sequentially:

 1.  **Fetch Song Data:** The file `getGiitaayanData.py` downloads song metadata files, parses them, and creates a structured JSON file (`all_songs.json`).
-2.  **Map People to IMDb IDs:** The file `genPeopleNconstsCSV.py` reads the JSON file and maps the extracted people's names to their IMDb `nconst` using the `name.basics.tsv` dataset.
+2.  **Map People to IMDb IDs:** The file `genPeopleNconstsCSV.py` reads the JSON file and maps each extracted person's name to their IMDb `nconst` using the `name.basics.tsv` dataset.
 Outputs `people_nconsts.csv`.
 3.  **Map Films to IMDb IDs:** The file `genFilmTconstsCSV.py` reads the JSON file and maps the extracted film titles (along with their release year) to their IMDb `tconst` using the `title.basics.tsv` dataset.
 Outputs `film_tconsts.csv`.

 ## Prerequisites